MinaProtocol/mina/rfcs/0009-decompose-ledger-builder.md

 ### `Staged_ledger`

-A `Staged_ledger.t` is a combination of a `Merkle_tree.t` and a `Transaction_snark_scan_state.t` which represents a state with staged transactions.
-The underlying `Merkle_tree.t` is a representation of a ledger in which all of the transactions in `Transaction_snark_scan_state.t` are applied, even though they have not been fully verified yet.
+A `Staged_ledger.t` is a combination of a `Merkle_ledger.t` and a `Transaction_snark_scan_state.t` which represents a state with staged transactions.
+The underlying `Merkle_ledger.t` is a representation of a ledger in which all of the transactions in `Transaction_snark_scan_state.t` are applied, even though they have not been fully verified yet.
 The `Staged_ledger` allows for high level applications of transitions, emitting changes to be applied back to a fully verified ledger as they are available.

 ### `Staged_ledger_diff`

-A `Staged_ledger_diff.t` is a combination of a `Merkle_tree_diff.t` and a `Transaction_snark_scan_state.Diff.t` (which is an instantiations of `Parallel_scan_state_diff.t`).
+A `Staged_ledger_diff.t` is a combination of a `Merkle_ledger_diff.t` and a `Transaction_snark_scan_state.Diff.t` (which is an instantiations of `Parallel_scan_state_diff.t`).
 It provides the difference between two staged ledgers and can be applied to a `Staged_ledger.t` to transition it.

 ## Rationale
 [rationale]: #rationale